patrick-nicholson/patrick-nicholson.github.io/_posts/2023-02-13-universal-sampling.md

-More general forms of random sampling are usually incovenient.
-For example, sampling half of our users requires deduplicating the users and sampling from that set, then filtering the original data.
+More general forms of random sampling are usually inconvenient.
+For example, sampling users and keeping their associated activity requires de-duplicating the users, sampling from the user set, and filtering the original data.

 ```python